 Is it worth it to call an exterminator for ants?

-Absolutely.
-While some smaller ant infestations can be handled with DIY methods, calling an experienced exterminator is well worth the investment for larger ant problems.
+It’s worth calling an exterminator for ants.
+Although you can handle smaller ant infestations with DIY methods, calling an experienced exterminator can resolve larger ant problems.
 Professionals have access to stronger pesticides, can treat wall voids and other nesting areas you can’t reach, and will be much more effective at removing the entire colony to prevent recurring issues.

-An ant infestation is typically defined as a well-established and growing colony or multiple colonies of ants living within the structure of your home or building.
+An ant infestation is a well-established and growing colony or multiple colonies of ants living within the structure of your home or building.
 Signs of an infestation include seeing large numbers of ants, continuous ant trails, ants emerging from wall voids or other nesting areas, and ants quickly returning despite your efforts to remove them.
-Any sizable and persistent ant presence should be considered an infestation requiring professional treatment.

 How long does it take an exterminator to get rid of ants?